 At that time, the charts were a mire of laddish Britpop.
 There was hip hop, which in a state of hyper masculinity was deep in the throes of the East and West Coast divide that would claim the lives of two of the genres most iconic figures.
 Pop world was dominated by boybands, though that was winding down with Take That and East 17 both calling it a day.

 In the middle of it all this testosterone came the Spice Girls – five slightly naughty, gobby young women who didn’t care what anyone thought of them.
-They were loud, obnoxious and proud of it (interestingly, all qualities that were derided in the case of the Spice Girls, but lauded for Oasis).
+They were loud, obnoxious and proud of it.
+Interestingly, these were all qualities that were derided in the case of the Spice Girls, but lauded for Oasis.

 Young girls could relate to this like probably nothing before it.
 There had been many female role models in pop, but they were either a cutsie girls next door like a Tiffany, or you had someone like Madonna who was probably a little too sophisticated for primary school kids to fully grasp.